 (1) Returns the agency's application and provides the agency with an explanation of the deficiencies that caused staff to take that action; and

-(2) Recommends that the agency withdraw its application and reapply when the agency can demonstrate compliance.
+(2) Requires that the agency withdraw its application and instructs the agency that it may reapply when the agency is able to demonstrate compliance.

-(f) Except with respect to an application that has been returned or is withdrawn under paragraph (e) of this section, when Department staff completes its evaluation of the agency, the staff—
+(f) Except with respect to an application that has been returned and is withdrawn under paragraph (e) of this section, when Department staff completes its evaluation of the agency, the staff—

-(1) Prepares a written draft analysis of the agency;
+(1) Prepares a written draft analysis of the agency’s application;

-(2) Sends the draft analysis including any identified areas of non-compliance and a proposed recognition recommendation, and all supporting documentation, including all third-party comments the Department received by the established deadline, to the agency;
+(2) Sends the draft analysis including any identified areas of potential non-compliance and all third-party comments and complaints, if applicable, and any other materials the Department received by the established deadline or is including in its review, to the agency;

-(3) Invites the agency to provide a written response to the draft analysis and proposed recognition recommendation and third-party comments, specifying a deadline that provides at least 30 days for the agency's response;
+(3) Invites the agency to provide a written response to the draft analysis and third-party comments or other material included in the review, specifying a deadline that provides at least 180 days for the agency's response;

-(4) Reviews the response to the draft analysis the agency submits, if any, and prepares the written final analysis.
-The final analysis includes a recognition recommendation to the senior Department official, as the Department staff deems appropriate, including, but not limited to, a recommendation to approve, deny, limit, suspend, or terminate recognition, require the submission of a compliance report and continue recognition pending a final decision on compliance, approve or deny a request for expansion of scope, or revise or affirm the scope of the agency; and
+(4) Reviews the response to the draft analysis the agency submits, if any, and prepares the written final analysis –

+(i) Indicating that the agency is in full compliance, substantial compliance, or non-compliance with each recognition standard; and

+(ii) Recommending that the senior Department official approve, approve with compliance reporting requirements, approve with monitoring or other reporting requirements, deny, limit, suspend, or terminate recognition; and

-(5) Provides to the agency, no later than seven days before the Advisory Committee meeting, the final staff analysis and any other available information provided to the Advisory Committee under §602.34(c).
+(5) Provides to the agency, no later than 30 days before the Advisory Committee meeting, the final staff analysis and any other available information provided to the Advisory Committee under §602.34(c).

-(g) The agency may request that the Advisory Committee defer acting on an application at that Advisory Committee meeting if Department staff fails to provide the agency with the materials described, and within the timeframes provided, in paragraphs (f)(3) and (f)(5) of this section.
-If the Department staff's failure to send the materials in accordance with the timeframe described in paragraph (f)(3) or (f)(5) of this section is due to the failure of the agency to submit reports to the Department, other information the Secretary requested, or its response to the draft analysis, by the deadline established by the Secretary, the agency forfeits its right to request a deferral of its application.
+(6) The agency may request that the Advisory Committee defer acting on an application at that Advisory Committee meeting if Department staff fails to provide the agency with the materials described, and within the timeframes provided, in paragraphs (e)(3) and (e)(5) of this section.
+If the Department staff's failure to send the materials in accordance with the timeframe described in paragraph (e)(3) or (e)(5) of this section is due to the failure of the agency to submit reports to the Department, other information the Secretary requested, or its response to the draft analysis, by the deadline established by the Secretary, the agency forfeits its right to request a deferral of its application.